cozygene/FEAST/README.md

 Support
 -----------------------

-For support using FEAST, please email: liashenhav@gmail.com
+For support using FEAST, please email: liashenhav@gmail.com.
+Our new beta version is now available (FEAST_beta branch).

 Software Requirements and dependencies